Bhogsusan/vc-demo-basic/README.md

 # vc-demo-basic
 Input from local repo to be pushed to remote repo "Input from remote repo to be pulled to local repo."

+Input from local repo to be pushed to remote repo using RStudio/VS code.